 - a.
 General - One (1) Principle Building Type may be built on each lot. - b.
 Lot Lines - Any lot line abutting a pedestrian street is a primary front lot line. - ii.
 The front lot line of any INTERIOR LOT OF KEY LOT is a primary FRONT LOT LINE. - iii.
-For corner lots, the primary front lot line is designated as follows: - a).
+For corner Lots, the primary Front Lot Line is designated as follows: - a).
 Any front lot line abutting a Pedestrian Street is a primary FRONT LOT LINE. - b).
 For all other CORNER LOTS, the primary FRONT LOT LINE is designated by the property owner, with all remaining FRONT LOT LINES are designated as secondary FRONT LOT LINES. - c.
 Lot Dimensions - i.
 Lot Width - a).
 Lot width is measured as the length of the front lot line of a lot, except as follows: - For a flag lot, only the 'pole' or 'post' portion of the lot is used to measure lot width. - ii.
 Lot Depth

 - a).
-Lot depth is measured as the horizontal distance between the front and rear lot lines measured in the mean direction of the side lot lines. - d.
+Lot depth is measured as the horizontal distance between the midpoint of the primary front lot line and the midpoint of the rear lot line or to the most distant point on any other lot line where there is no rear lot line.. - d.
 Lot Development - i.
 Lot Coverage - a).
-The maximum area of a lot that is permitted to be covered by structures and impermeable surfaces. - ii.
+The maximum area of a lot that is permitted to be covered by structures and impermeable surfaces.
+Structures are measured from the outside of the exterior walls at the ground floor, including covered porches and other building components. - ii.
 Green Factor - a).
 Green factor is landscape requirement measured as a ratio of the weighted value of various landscape elements to total lot area.
 See §10.3 Green Factor for more information.